Power of the Agency

 Entry into the courtroom in criminal cases involving breaches of safety orders, barring orders, interim barring orders, emergency barring orders or protection orders is limited to those directly involved in the case as well as officers of the court, bona fide representatives of the press and others specified by the judge.

-Where proceedings are brought for an offence , it is an offence to publish or broadcast information, photographs, depictions or representations of physical likeness which would lead to identification of the applicant, the person charged or a dependant of either of them.
-It is not an offence to publish identifying details where the applicant consents to being identified or to the person charged being identified and where the court agrees to that identification having first considered the effect of identification on a dependent person.
+Where proceedings are brought for an offence, it is an offence to publish or broadcast information, photographs, depictions or representations of physical likeness which would lead to the identification of the applicant, the person charged or a dependant of either of them.
+It is not an offence to publish identifying details where the applicant consents to themselves or person charged being identified and where the court agrees to that identification, having first considered the effect of identification on a dependent person.

 The judge may also, in the interest of justice, direct the publication or broadcasting of information in a specified manner and subject to conditions.